comet-ml/opik/apps/opik-documentation/python-sdk-docs/source/index.rst

 In includes the following features:

-- `Tracing <...>`_: Ability to log LLM calls and traces to the Comet platform.
+- `Tracing <https://www.comet.com/docs/opik/tracing/log_traces>`_: Ability to log LLM calls and traces to the Opik platform.
-- `LLM evaluation metrics <...>`_: A set of functions that evaluate the output of an LLM, these are both heuristic metrics and LLM as a Judge.
+- `LLM evaluation metrics <https://www.comet.com/docs/opik/evaluation/metrics/heuristic_metrics>`_: A set of functions that evaluate the output of an LLM, these are both heuristic metrics and LLM as a Judge.
-- `Evaluation <...>`_: Ability to log test datasets in Comet and evaluate using some of our LLM evaluation metrics.
+- `Evaluation <https://www.comet.com/docs/opik//evaluation/evaluate_your_llm>`_: Ability to log test datasets in Opik and evaluate using some of our LLM evaluation metrics.

-For a more detailed overview of the platform, you can refer to the `Comet Opik documentation <...>`_.
+For a more detailed overview of the platform, you can refer to the `Comet Opik documentation <https://www.comet.com/docs/opik>`_.

 ============
 Installation